patrickvecchio/CustomConfigurationProviders/README.md

 > * We're supplying an AmazonSecretsManagerClient to simplify testing and to choose the region in our app startup.
 > * In `AddAwsSecretsManager()` we're specifying the placeholder key to search and replace (e.g. "AwsSecret") with AWS Secrets Manager values.
 You can choose whatever string you want.

-When you build the config builder, the custom configuration provider will look in the appsettings files you've loaded for the placeholder key you specified (e.g. "AwsSecret") take it's value "/dev/db/options" and replace the value with the values retrieved from AWS Secrets Manager (i.e. in the IConfiguration tree in memory, not the appsettings file) like so:
+When you call "Build" on the config builder, the custom configuration provider will look in the appsettings files you've loaded for the placeholder key you specified (e.g. "AwsSecret") take it's value "/dev/db/options" and replace the value with the values retrieved from AWS Secrets Manager (i.e. in the IConfiguration tree in memory, not the appsettings file) like so:

 | IConfiguration before | IConfiguration after |
 |---|---|